Most Washington law enforcement agencies don’t use body or dash cameras, KING 5 investigation finds

-Chapter two: Fatal police encounters lead some agencies to consider cameras
+Fatal police encounters lead some agencies to consider cameras:

 The number of police departments and sheriff’s offices with body cameras is a quickly evolving figure.
 Weeks after reporters initially contacted some law enforcement agencies, police or government officials had already made changes.

 The Gig Harbor Police Department, for example, recently completed negotiations with its police union, and it plans to have its officers begin wearing body cameras by mid-December, according to Chief Kelly Busey.
 The Everett City Council approved a federal grant last week to help fund the majority of start-up costs for 150 body cams.
 At least two other law enforcement agencies — the Eastern Washington University Police Department and the Royal City Police Department — began using body cameras earlier this month.